QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 Introduction to Automatic Differentiation
 =============================================

-Automatic differentiation (sometimes called algorithmic differentiation) is a crucial way to increase the performance of both estimation and solution methods
+Automatic differentiation (AD, sometimes called algorithmic differentiation) is a crucial way to increase the performance of both estimation and solution methods

-There are essentially four ways to calculate the gradient or jacobian on a computer
+There are essentially four ways to calculate the gradient or Jacobian on a computer

 * Calculation by hand

-    * Where possible, you can calculate the derivative on "pen-and-paper" and potentially simplify the expression
+    * Where possible, you can calculate the derivative on "pen and paper" and potentially simplify the expression
     * Sometimes, though not always, the most accurate and fastest option if there are algebraic simplifications
     * The algebra is error prone for non-trivial setups

 * Finite differences

-    * Evaluate the function at least ``N`` times to get the gradient, jacobians are even worse
+    * Evaluate the function at least :math:`N` times to get the gradient -- Jacobians are even worse
     * Large :math:`\Delta` is numerically stable but inaccurate, too small of :math:`\Delta` is numerically unstable but more accurate
     * Avoid if you can, and use packages (e.g. `DiffEqDiffTools.jl <https://github.com/JuliaDiffEq/DiffEqDiffTools.jl>`_ ) to get a good choice of :math:`\Delta`